patbi/See-Docs_Handbook/README.md

 1 - Startup Istanbul where I'm invited to present my project in October 2020.

-2 - TEF2020 organized by the Tony Elumelu Foundation I am also pre-selected to follow a training of entrepreneurs to benefit from a funding of $5000.

-3 - You’ve been accepted: MongoDB COVID-19 Atlas Credit Program.
+2 - You’ve been accepted: MongoDB COVID-19 Atlas Credit Program.

 It's an adventure in which I started on my own but along the way I was able to find co-founders with whom we've been working together to date.
 The launch of the SeeDoc project is scheduled for May 10th, its official release.

-4 - You're Invited to Be Curious With the 2020 Harvard Innovation Labs President’s Innovation Challenge.
+3 - You're Invited to Be Curious With the 2020 Harvard Innovation Labs President’s Innovation Challenge.